 At Family Resource Home Care, we start by listening.

 We know that your loved one is much more than the sum of their medical and cognitive mental conditions.
-When you call us for a first-time appointment, we will use the time to learn all we can about your family member from their health history to their current interests and concerns.
+When you call us for an in-home assessment, we will use the time to learn all we can about your family member from their health history to their current interests and concerns.
 We will work with the senior and family caregivers to determine what goals are important and what needs they have.

-From there, our geriatric care professionals will develop a detailed and personalized Alzheimer care plan with special attention paid to each and every condition.
+From there, our client care supervisors will develop a detailed and personalized care plan with special attention paid to each and every condition.
 The next step is to match a qualified caregiver with your senior and ensure there’s a good match of personality and skill.
 The caregiver will know and understand the care plan and follow the steps outlined.
-If the caregiver or senior, or family ever has any questions about the care, supervisors are available by phone 24-hours a day, seven days a week.
+If the caregiver, senior, or family ever has any questions about the care, supervisors are available by phone 24-hours a day, seven days a week.

 The Family Resource caregivers who work with our clients with dementia are all experienced and many have had additional training in dementia care.
 These caregivers have a special skill set that allows them to work effectively with their clients.
 They are extremely patient and compassionate and have often developed “tricks-of-the-trade” to encourage clients with dementia to do things they have been resistant to doing previously (bathing is often one of those activities).

-Every Family Resource caregiver is certified, and most have their own insured vehicle to escort your loved one to appointments, shopping, and social outings.
+Every Family Resource caregiver is trained, and most have their own insured vehicle to escort your loved one to appointments, shopping, and social outings.
 Plus, we carefully select and screen our caregivers with thorough background checks, required references, and an in-depth interview.
-We only work with caregivers who are genuinely nice and care about their clients.
+We only work with caregivers who are genuinely kind and care about their clients.

-If your senior loved one has Alzheimer’s or another form of dementia, you can trust the team at Family Resource Home Care to provide the best quality care to keep them safe, happy and in their own home.
-Click here to contact us or call 866.545.1092 to schedule an in-home consultation about chronic care services for your loved one.
+If your senior loved one has Alzheimer’s or another form of dementia, you can trust the team at Family Resource Home Care will provide the best quality care to keep them safe and happy in their own home.